 Repairing Minor Scratches and Chips

 No doubt you have already identified the scratch or chip in your bath or else you wouldn’t be reading this!
-If the scratch or chip is small then you shouldn't worry too much as it can hopefully be repaired yourself, but it needs to be dealt with as even a tiny chip can encourage rust to develop.
+If the scratch or chip is small, then you shouldn't worry too much as it can hopefully be repaired yourself, but it needs to be dealt with as even a tiny chip can encourage rust to develop.
 Grab a DIY enamel scratch and chip repair kit, which are designed to repair damage and flaking on enamel, ceramic and acrylic surfaces.
 This is perfect for repairing your steel bath surface, and while the majority of kits are available in white they are also extra colour choices available from some companies if you need them.
 Most kits will last you about seven uses for average size repairs.

 Before you begin the repair you need to make sure the surface of your bath is properly cleaned.
-You should be keeping it regularly cleaned anyway, as otherwise you'll begin to notice discolouration and a lack of smoothness to the material.
+You should be keeping it regularly cleaned anyway, as otherwise, you'll begin to notice discolouration and a lack of smoothness to the material.
 You should not use abrasive cleaners as this can damage the surface of the bath.
 After cleaning dry the bath extensive and remove any flakiness that may be apparent around the scratched or damaged spot.
 Don't touch the surface again after this as your fingers may make the bath greasy again.

 Make sure you follow the instructions that come with whatever kit you’ve decided to buy, filling in the affected area before leaving to try.
-With some kits you will need to use epoxy and hardener, which need to be mixed together before use.
+With some kits, you will need to use epoxy and hardener, which need to be mixed together before use.
 Apply the first coat and leave to dry, before applying a second to add that finishing touch.

-Video Directions On Repairing a Scratched Steel Bath
+Directions on Repairing a Scratched Steel Bath

 This will require a little more work than a minor scratch, but it’s still simple enough to carry out.